About the Forest

 Green Mountain National Forest

-The Green Mountain National Forest (GMNF) encompasses more than 400,000 acres in southwestern and central Vermont, forming the largest contiguous public land area in the State.
+The Green Mountain National Forest (GMNF) is the only federally managed National Forest in Vermont.
+Encompassing more than 400,000 acres in southwestern and central Vermont, the Forest is the largest contiguous public land area in the state.
 Characterized by striking scenery that combines rugged mountain peaks with quintessential Vermont villages, the Forest is an attraction for many visitors.
-The GMNF signifies a multiple-use ethic through its role of providing ecological and science-based forestry stewardship, clean water, diverse vegetation, high-value, high-quality forest products, economical and educational contributions, and trail-based backcountry recreation.
+The GMNF signifies a multiple-use ethic through its role of providing ecological and science-based forestry stewardship, clean water, diverse vegetation, high-value, high-quality forest products, economic and educational contributions, and trail-based backcountry recreation.

 Finger Lakes National Forest

-The 16,212-acre Finger Lakes National Forest lies on a ridge between Seneca and Cayuga Lakes in the beautiful Finger Lakes region of New York State.
+The only National Forest in New York, the 16,000-acre Finger Lakes National Forest lies on a ridge between Seneca and Cayuga Lakes in the beautiful Finger Lakes region.
+Woodlands interspersed with ponds and open pastures make the Forest a popular destination for camping, hunting, horseback riding, and more.
+Staying true to the history of the land, a large proportion of grasslands on the National Forest continue to be maintained using sustainable grazing practices which in turn help to provide habitat for grassland dependent plants and animals.
 Rochester, Syracuse and Binghamton are all within a two-hour drive of the Forest, which is easily accessed from 1-90 and 1-81 and State Route 17.
 We encourage you to come explore and enjoy its history, natural beauty and many resource uses.

 Features